-This succulent, fall apart tender Mississippi roast draws raves from everyone who tries it and is one of the easiest and yummiest roasts you’ll ever make.
+This succulent, fork-tender Mississippi roast is 4-ingredient-easy and one of the most delicious roasts you’ll ever make.

 Mississippi roast is a home run main dish on several fronts.
 First, it is delicious.
 The savory rich flavor of the meat and the tangy au jus is outstanding.
 Second, Mississippi roast is ridiculously easy to make.
 Six ingredients, a slow cooker, and 8 hours are all you need.
 Third, leftovers are fantastic.
 As one who is a bit leftover averse, I found this roast to be an exception.
 I had it for dinner two nights in a row and loved it as much the second night as the first!

 Note: Although you don’t HAVE to brown the roast, I always do.
 Browning all sides in sizzling oil just makes for deeper flavor and a more caramelized exterior.
 It only takes a few extra minutes, and I highly recommend it.